 Reflect on the education (formal and informal) you have received: what experiences have you felt fortunate or unfortunate to have?
 Based on these experiences, tell us what unique perspectives you will bring to TASP.

 One of the experiences that I feel the most fortunate to have had is the chance to attend York House School, an all-girls school in Canada.
-I attended York Housel from 4th through 6th grade, a time in any young girl’s life in which she begins to mature intellectually and cultivate her own views of the world.
-At York, I developed a mindset of acceptance and respect for all the women around me, despite living in a society in which women are often pitted against one another.
-In our current age and time, girls are constantly being pitted against each other both in the media and in our daily, personal lives.
-The media’s pitting of women against women can be seen whenever it praises one woman while shaming another.
-Girls are constantly placed in competition against each other whether it be comparisons of physical attractiveness, intellectual superiority, or talent and skill.
-This habit of pitting women against one another has led to the creation of derogatory female stereotypes such as the idea that girls are combattent, hostile creatures who thrive off drama and gossip, prone to fight and tear each other apart over petty ordeals.
-It not only fuels animosity and hostility between women but also propagates the notion that women must compete against each other and put others down in order to be successful or rise to the top.
+I attended York House from 4th through 6th grade, a time in a young girl’s life in which she begins to mature intellectually and forms her own views of the world.
+At York, I developed a mindset of acceptance and respect for all the girls around me, despite living in a society in which girls are often pitted against one another.

+We live in a highly competitive society.
+Girls are constantly placed in competition against each other, whether it be comparisons of physical attractiveness, intellectual superiority, or talent and skill.
+This habit is prevalent in social media and our daily, personal lives.
+Praising one girl is sometimes at the cost of shaming another.
+The practice has led to the creation of derogatory female stereotypes such as the idea that girls are combatant, hostile creatures who thrive off drama and gossip, prone to fight and tear each other apart over petty ordeals.
+It not only fuels animosity and hostility between women but also propagates the notion that women must compete against each other and put others down in order to advance or rise to the top.

-York House provided a community of strong and kind-hearted girls, and everyday, we grew and matured together by learning from the girls around us.
+York House fostered the atmosphere of a friendly and supportive community for girls.
+Every day, we grew and matured together by learning from one another.
 The York girls supported each other and stood unified in solidarity through thick and thin.
-I felt incredibly lucky to be able to be a part of such a closely-knit and loving female community.
-From my time at York House, I developed my own views of the place of women in today’s society.
-I realized that powerful and successful women can coexist peacefully without having to put one another down, that girls should stick together and support each other instead of constantly trying to compete against one another by creating unnecessary feuds the way the media often attempts to do.
-Wherever I am, I will try to create an accepting and supportive environment for the girls around me to feel comfortable in rather than as if they were in competition against each other.
-It is this attitude of unity and cooperation that I would like to bring to TASP, where I will reserve the utmost respect for and appreciate every single person and see the best in the people around me rather than try to compete against or outdo my peers.
+I felt incredibly lucky to be a part of such a closely-knit and loving female community.
+During my time at York House, I developed my own views of the women’s place in today’s society.
+I realized that powerful and successful women can coexist peacefully without having to put one another down, that girls should stick together and support each other instead of constantly trying to compete against one another in unnecessary feuds as often portrayed by the media.
+Wherever I am, I will try to create an accepting and supportive environment for the girls and make them feel comfortable in the company of each other rather than view each other as competitors, or, even worse, as potential foes.
+This mentality of unity and cooperation is what I would like to bring to TASP, where I will reserve the utmost respect for and appreciate with the most genuine gratitude every single person and see the best in the people around me rather than try to advance at the deprecation of my peers.